Seagate/cortx-hare/rfc/6/README.md

    - waits for `m0mkfs` to terminate;
    - starts `m0d` process.

-8. Waits for ‘confd’ servers to start.
+9. Waits for ‘confd’ servers to start.

-9. Starts other (non-confd) Mero servers.
+10. Starts other (non-confd) Mero servers.
 For each non-confd Mero server:

     - obtains host name and process fid from the Consul KV;
     - starts `m0mkfs` process;
     - waits for `m0mkfs` to terminate;
     - starts `m0d` process(es).

-**Note:** `bootstrap` waits for a Mero process by polling status of the corresponding Consul service; see [5/HAX](rfc/5/README.md#storing-process-status-in-consul-kv) for more details.
+**Note:** `hctl bootstrap` command waits for a Mero process by polling status of the corresponding Consul service; see [5/HAX](rfc/5/README.md#storing-process-status-in-consul-kv) for more details.